ashwinm-oo7/MauryaClothing/README.md

 ### Product Management

 - **Add, Edit, and Delete Products**: Vendors can manage their product inventory by adding new products, editing existing ones, and deleting outdated ones.

-### Live Location Service

-- **Instant Service**: Customers can access instant services such as puncture repair based on their live location.

 ### Admin Panel